 On August 20, 2018, the Company signed an Exclusive Dealing Agreement with Löbenberg with respect to commercial operations under the license issued pursuant to the Canadian Controlled Drugs and Substance Act held by Löbenberg and Löbenberg's cannabis related research and associated intellectual property.
-The agreement grants the Company an exclusive right to benefit from the exercise of Löbenberg's rights under the license.
+The agreement grants the Company an exclusive right to benefit from the exercise of Löbenberg's rights under the license for five years.
+On November 5, 2020, the Company signed an addendum to the Exclusive Dealing Agreement to include a wide range of psychedelic compounds under Löbenberg's recently acquired psychedelic testing and research licenses from Health Canada.
+The Company is working with Löbenberg to extend the Exclusive Dealing Agreement.